andymboyle/amazon-alexa-push-notification-backend-app/README.md

 Eventually, I'll also build a companion Amazon Alexa Skill that meshes with this app and shows you the proper way to receive push notifications on your Skill, as well as a basic app.
 It's all kind of tricky and you need a bunch of moving parts, hence me feeling the need for an open source version of how it all fits together.

+# Note

+A bunch of this code was originally architected by Ryan Nagle, who is awesome.
+This is my attempt at open sourcing the code we worked on together.
+So he deserves a lot of whatever credit you'd heap on me.
+Just FYI.

 Anywho, this is all for teaching purposes and to help others.
 Yell at me (google my name to find my email) if you have any questions.
 Thanks!